 The Untold Story of Tobacco in Mandatory Palestine

-Abstract

-Historical research has hardly paid attention to the existence of a tobacco market in Palestine, although tobacco was one of the largest industries operating under the British rule.
+Historical research has paid little attention to the existence of a tobacco market in Palestine, although tobacco was one of the largest industries operating under British rule.
 This forgotten chapter of Palestine's history is the focus of the article.
 Government documents infer two contending visions of this market, one of salvation and another of destruction.
-Following the links made and unmade between them demonstrates how interrelated issues – such as deregulation, agricultural cooperation and quality standardization – become detached.
+Following the links made and unmade between them demonstrates how interrelated issues—such as deregulation, agricultural cooperation, and quality standardization—become detached.
 As techno-scientific deliberations around the ‘problem of quality' became the prominent feature of the tobacco market, they also constructed the backwardness of Palestine’s growers, shaping a flawed government intervention.

-Keywords: Tobacco; British Mandate; Deregulation; Agricultural Cooperation; Government Intervention; Quality; British-American Tobacco Company, backwardness
+Keywords: Tobacco; British Mandate; Deregulation; Agricultural Cooperation; Government Intervention; Quality; British-American Tobacco Company; backwardness

-Little is known about the existence of an active tobacco market and extensive cigarette manufacturing industry in Mandatory Palestine.
+Little is known about the existence of an active tobacco market or an extensive cigarette manufacturing industry in Mandatory Palestine.
 Yet archival documents reveal that tobacco was in fact one of the largest industries in the local economy.
-As such, it attracted the government’s attention: government documents indicate attempts at a long-term policy regarding all market aspects.
+As such, it attracted the government’s attention: government documents indicate attempts to implement a long-term policy regarding all aspects of this market.
 This article focuses on this forgotten chapter in the country’s socioeconomic history.

 There is very little scholarship on the regulation of the tobacco industry and the way it unfolded on the ground.
-The colonial imagination - both in its form as an acclaimed project and in its so-called critical approach - is largely occupied by the story of citrus and Jaffa Oranges, which, from the mid-1920s, became the main export industry of both Arab and Jewish farmers.
+The colonial imagination—both in its form as an acclaimed project and in its so-called critical approach—is largely occupied by the story of citrus and Jaffa oranges, which, from the mid-1920s, became the main export for both Arab and Jewish farmers.
 And yet it was tobacco that had once been projected as foundational to the prosperity of Palestine.

 The purpose of this study is to tell an untold story, filling a historiographical lacuna in studies on Palestine’s economy in general and the tobacco industry in particular.
 The story of Palestinian tobacco will be bound by the borders of the Mandatory state, as a territorial and administrative-governmental unit.
-It will be told by following the vast administrative, technical and institutional links made and unmade between, roughly, 1921 and 1947, as well as the socioeconomic reality they were designed to shape.
+It will follow the vast administrative, technical, and institutional links made and unmade between, roughly, 1921 and 1947, as well as the socioeconomic reality they were designed to shape.

-In this article I confront two contending visions of this market, weaved from exchanges between various government officials in Department of Agriculture and fisheries, Department of Customs and Excise, several Governorates, Commissioner of Commerce and Industry, the Attorney General, the Food Controller, the chief Secretary and the High Commissioner of Palestine.
-In some of these exchanges, the voice of non-government actors such as farmers, manufacturers, and smokers, is also heard.
+In this article I confront two contending visions of this market, weaved from exchanges between various government officials in the Department of Agriculture and Fisheries, the Department of Customs and Excise, and several Governorates, as well as the Commissioner of Commerce and Industry, the Attorney General, the Food Controller, the chief Secretary, and the High Commissioner of Palestine.
+In some of these exchanges, the voices of non-government actors such as farmers, manufacturers, and smokers is also heard.
 The gap between the relatively meager literature on the tobacco market and the extensive government correspondence dealing with it raises questions regarding the stability of this market and the ways in which it was, or was not, assembled.

 The first two sections of the article lay down two confronting visions for the Palestinian tobacco market: one of prosperity and salvation and another of instability and crisis.
 The following section will trace the developments connecting these two visions.
-Finally, the last section will offer some conclusions as for the conditions which enabled only one of them to become a reality.
+Finally, the last section will offer some conclusions concerning the conditions that enabled only one of them to become a reality.

 A Vision for Palestine